 “Children benefit immensely from parents who practice mindfulness,” adds Sim.
 “When parents are intentionally present as they interact with their child, this in-the-moment attentiveness allows family relationships to become more collaborative, respectful and positive.”

-With greater awareness and understanding, a parent’s response to situations become less about actions or final outcomes and more about appreciating each moment.
+With greater awareness and understanding, a parent’s response to situations becomes less about actions or final outcomes and more about appreciating each moment.
 This also deepens the multifaceted parent-child relationship, elaborates Sim.

 At What Age Is It Appropriate To Teach Kids Mindfulness?